minhhyiii-dot/sql-analyst-bootcamp/README.md

 # E-commerce SQL Analysis

-## 25/42 Days
+## Bootcamp Progress

+**Day 28 / 42**

+This repository is part of a **self-designed SQL Analyst Bootcamp**, where progress is tracked daily and skills are built step-by-step.

+---

 ## Project Overview

 This project analyzes e-commerce data including:

-- Revenue
+* Revenue
-- Payments
+* Payments
-- Customers
+* Customers

 Using SQL to extract insights and validate business logic.

 ---

+## Dataset & Data Logic

+The dataset is not real-world data: [ecommerce_db.sql](https://github.com/user-attachments/files/26117482/ecommerce_db.sql).

+It is generated using a Python script to simulate an e-commerce system.

+Even though the data is random, I intentionally designed it to include real-world scenarios such as:

+* Orders without payment
+* Partial / mismatched payments
+* Cancelled / refunded orders
+* Discounted prices different from product price

+---

-## Structure
+## Repository Structure

-- /queries → SQL practice & analysis
+* `/mini-project-*` → SQL mini projects
-- /SQL-Analyst-Bootcamp-42Days → daily learning logs
+* `/tracking` → day-by-day updates and queries

+This repository is built to track both my project work and my development through the 42-day SQL bootcamp.

+---

+## 📈 Learning System

+This is a **42-day SQL Bootcamp** designed to reach analyst-level proficiency.

+Key principles:

+* Write queries before asking for help
+* Focus on logic, not memorization
+* Track progress daily
+* Build projects to apply knowledge

----This is a self-designed bootcamp where ChatGPT acts as a mentor, while all SQL logic and problem-solving are developed through hands-on practice.
+ChatGPT acts as a reviewer, while all SQL logic and problem-solving are developed through hands-on practice.

-##  Progress

-Currently on Day 14 of a 42-day SQL bootcamp.
-Repository is continuously updated.

-👉 See full learning log below
+---

+Full tracking available in `/tracking`